Hey fellas, have you heard the news? You know that Annie's back in town? It won't take long, just watch and see How the fellas lay their money down

-Her style is new but the face is the same As it was so long ago But from her eyes a different smile Like that of one who knows
+Her style is new, but the face the same As it was so long ago But from her eyes, a different smile Like that of one who knows

-Well it's been ten years and maybe more Since I first set eyes on you The best years of my life gone by Here I am alone and blue
+Well, it's been ten years or maybe more Since I first set eyes on you The best years of my life gone by Here I am alone and blue

-Some people cry and some people die By the wicked ways of love But I'll just keep on rollin' along With the grace of the Lord above
+Some people cry and some people die By the wicked ways of love But I'll just keep on rolling along With the grace of the Lord above

 I try to make love but it ain't no use Give it to me, give it

 Work so hard I couldn't unwind Get some money saved Abuse my love a thousand times However hard I tried